lzh-mb-mod/RTSCamera/README.md

 ## Features

-- Switch to rts-style camera and switch back.
+- Press `F10` to switch to rts-style camera and switch back.

 - Select troops by directly clicking on them.
 Selected Troops will be hightlighted with contour.

-- Control (respawn as one of) your troops after you die.
+- Press `F` to control one of your troops after you die.

 - Pause game and adjust time speed.